Latest update: 26th June 2024

 Within the JSON definition for records and events we won’t use nulls as the provided standard.
 When a field is null we can provided and empty string or remove the field from the json.

-The purpouse of Events table is to provide the contextual data (like the total number of records for all species, number of observers, etcs) and, therefore, its computation requires the use of the whole dataset, not just the data of the EBP target species.
+The purpouse of Events table is to provide the contextual data (like the total number of records for all species, number of observers, etcs).

 {